remodlai/Flowise/memory-bank/progress.md

 ## Update History

+- [2025-05-19 11:21:23 AM] [Unknown User] - Completed review of variables module: Reviewed and updated the variables module documentation.
+Fixed schema references from CommonSchemas.yaml to ErrorResponse.yaml, updated DeleteResult schema to use inline object, and corrected security configuration from InternalApiKeyAuth to ApiKeyAuth.
+The variables module provides REST endpoints for managing global variables via POST (create), GET (read all), PUT (update), and DELETE operations.
+Updated the API documentation review checklist to mark the module as complete (83.0% total modules now reviewed).
 - [2025-05-19 11:16:34 AM] [Unknown User] - Completed review of validation module: Reviewed and updated the validation module documentation.
 Fixed security configuration from InternalApiKeyAuth to ApiKeyAuth to match other modules.
 Verified that the schema definitions and OpenAPI fragment are accurate and complete.
 The validation module provides a GET /:id endpoint that validates chatflow configurations and returns a list of issues.
 Updated the API documentation review checklist to mark the module as complete (80.9% total modules now reviewed).
 - [2025-05-19 9:33:42 AM] [Unknown User] - File Update: Updated validation-module-verification-report.md
 - [2025-05-19 9:33:11 AM] [Unknown User] - Updated OpenAPI Fragment: Updated all error response schema references in the validation module's OpenAPI fragment (checkFlowValidation.yaml) from CommonSchemas.yaml to ErrorResponse.yaml for consistency with the rest of the API documentation.